Key Information

 - Scholarships and (partial) tuition fee waivers are planned to be available on a competitive basis.
 However, the availability of tuition fee waivers will only become clear in August or September each year.
 If they are available, they will be offered in very limited numbers.
 Applicants are encouraged to explore external funding opportunities to support their studies.

-- Estimated cost of living in Berlin (1 Year): 18,000 €
+- Estimated cost of living in Berlin (10 months): 10,000 € to 15,000 € (but of course depending on individual needs)

 -